rightson/p4env/README.md

 * It would be better to run this utility in a clean VM or docker.

-* It's not recommended to run on your daily working OS since it will install a lot of packages that are used for compiling P4 components.
+* It's not recommended to run in your daily working OS since it will install a lot of packages that are only used for compiling P4 components.

 ### Usage